 As mentioned previously, writing a summary requires some other specific skills that go beyond just good writing.
 The ability to recognize key details and points and present them as briefly as possible is something that requires professional experience.
 Getting the right academic grant, a business deal, or a dream job can often hinge on whether the text or material you need to present is even considered.
 That is where the right summary comes into play.

-So, enlisting the services of a good professional summary writer or even summary writers can turn to be a necessity.
+So, enlisting the services of a good professional summary writer or even summary writer can become necessary.
 In most cases, such instances can be resolved by hiring a freelancer.